Digital Humanities Lab

-extends current capacities for digital printing (School of Art and Design facilities) and digital scanning (3D Scanner in DHLab) and provides students and scholars with a first-class facility from which to conduct the next generation of object-based digital research.
+The lab also supports our academics in their research and collaboration with colleagues across the ANU.
+It i used for training in digital methods and for sharing and planning new projects.
 The Lab fosters important collaborations between the Centre for Digital Humanities Research and other disciplines within the ANU, including the School of Art and Design, School of Literature, Languages and Linguistics, School of Archaeology and Anthropology, College of Asia and the Pacific, and the College of Engineering and Computer Science to name a few.
-The Lab also allows new opportunities for research collaboration and industry engagement with the national cultural and collecting institutions in Canberra.
+The Lab is currently supporting research collaboration and industry engagement with the national cultural and collecting institutions in Canberra.

 The Lab is used for teaching in our Digital Humanities courses and for independent research by CDHR academics, associates and HDR students.
 The Lab includes the following resources:

 - High powered Macs and PCs to support image editing, VR creation, GIS, etc